JuanmaCopia/PySEAT/README.md

 1. Annotated types.
 2. A repok method for the class (class invariant).

 In order to perform symbolic execution, the target method should have the types annotated with python annotations.
-Also, all the classes involved in that method execution should have it's __init__ method arguments and instance attributes annotated.
+Also, all the classes involved in that method execution should have its __init__ method arguments and instance attributes annotated.

-Also, a repok method is needed to prune invalid executions.
-On every initialization, the program will check the repok method for the self class and for the initialized class.
+A method called "repok" is needed to generate the inputs.

 ### Instrumentation example

-Let's see an instrumentation example of a DoublyLinkedList and its "insert_after" method that inserts a new node with a certain key after another certain key on the doubly linked list.
+Let us see an instrumentation example of a DoublyLinkedList and its "insert_after" method that inserts a new node, with a certain key, after a given key on the doubly linked list.

 ```